LaptopKing/Project_Automatization/README.md

+- C#:
-- You also need to setup .Net to be able to set up C# for programming.
+	You also need to setup .Net to be able to set up C# for programming.
 For that you can use the guide Microsoft already made for you.
 The guide linked down below is for Debian based Distributions.

 	[Set up Guide for C# on linux (Debian)](https://docs.microsoft.com/hu-hu/dotnet/core/install/linux-debian)